openapistack/openapi-backend/DOCS.md

 #### Parameter: opts.apiRoot

+Optional.
 The root URI of your api.
 All paths will be matched relative to apiRoot (default: "/")

+Type: `string`

+#### Parameter: opts.ignoreTrailingSlashes

+Optional.
+Whether to ignore trailing slashes when routing (default: true)

 Type: `string`